DataDog/go-attestations-verifier/README.md

 The recommended attestation publishing process involves using the GitHub action https://github.com/pypa/gh-action-pypi-publish.

 Most project versions releases contain two files (a `.whl` and a `.tar`). `pypi.Verifier` verifies all files for a given version.
 It infers the certificate issuer and Subject Alternative Name (SAN) from the project metadata source URL.

+### RubyGems specificities

+In https://blog.rubygems.org/2023/12/14/trusted-publishing.html, RubyGems announced support for sigstore attestations.

+The recommended attestation publishing process involves using the GitHub action https://github.com/rubygems/release-gem.

+A Gem version is mapped to a single file.
+Attestations are retrieved from [rekor](https://docs.sigstore.dev/logging/overview/) for this file's sha 256.

 ## Development